MutsiMutsi/go-novon/README.md

 Authentication (Optional)

 If your OBS WebSocket server requires authentication, note down the server password.
-This will be prompted during the go-noice application startup.
+This will be prompted during the go-novon application startup.

 HLS Recording Output: